 This can result in panic attacks, where your body reacts as though you’re in danger, even when you’re safe.
 Unresolved trauma can also cause heightened sensitivity to normal bodily sensations, leading to a sense of fear or dread that feels impossible to control.

-One highly effective way to address trauma-related panic attacks is through Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+There are three types of therapy that have been shown to be helpful: AEDP, Exposure therapy and Eye Movement Desensitization and Reprocessing (EMDR) therapy.
 EMDR is a structured approach that helps your brain process and heal from past traumatic experiences.

 Here’s how it works:

-- Identifying Triggers: EMDR helps you uncover the root causes of your panic attacks.
+- Identifying Triggers: We’ll help you uncover the root causes of your panic attacks.
 These may be tied to specific memories or unresolved emotions that are influencing your present-day reactions.

-- Breaking the Cycle: By resolving the trauma at its core, EMDR can help reduce or even eliminate panic attacks.
-The overwhelming fear that once felt uncontrollable becomes manageable, and you gain a greater sense of peace.
+- Breaking the Cycle: Each of these therapies can help you to manage the overwhelming fear that once felt uncontrollable, and gain a greater sense of peace.

 Beyond Panic: Reclaiming Your Life

-Healing past trauma not only helps reduce panic attacks but also allows you to move forward with more confidence and self-awareness.
+Taking steps to reduce your panic attacks also allows you to move forward with more confidence and self-awareness.
 Through therapy, you can:

 - Build Emotional Resilience: Addressing your trauma empowers you to handle life’s challenges without fear of being overwhelmed.